-- Act as a point of contact with the three safeguarding partners; - Liaise with the headteacher to inform her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the case manager and designated officers at the local authority (also known as local authority designated officer/LADO) for child protection concerns (all cases which concern a staff member); and - Liaise with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise for staff.
+- Act as a point of contact with the three safeguarding partners; - Liaise with the headteacher to inform her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the case manager and designated officers at the local authority (also known as local authority designated officer/LADO) for child protection concerns (all cases which concern a staff member); and - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice, and expertise for staff.